cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 ---
-title: "Lab Domain Controller: Part 1"
+title: "New Lab Infrastructure: Part 1"
 date: 2019-11-29 13:17:32-05:00
 draft: false
 tags: ["domain controller", "home lab", "samba"]
 ---

-This describes my effort to configure a home samba 4 domain controller.
+This describes my effort to configure new lab infrastructure.
 It was written mainly for my own reference during the process and later, when I inevitably need to figure out WTF I did.

-The starting point is a base installation of Debian 10 Buster.
-The goal is a system which can:

-- Act as a Domain Controller for our lab's Windows 10 hosts
-- Serve authoritative DNS for our home network
-- Provide DHCP on our lab network, and register provisioned clients with DNS
-- Provide RADIUS authentication for our network
-- Serve as Kubernetes master for our lab cluster
+This part focuses on the Samba 4 Active Directory Domain Controller.

 ## Planning

+The eventual goal of this new infrastructure is:

+- Active Directory-compatible Domain Controller for our lab's Windows 10 hosts
+- Proper DNS, with reverse lookups
+- DHCP on our lab network which registers provisioned clients with DNS
+- RADIUS authentication for WiFi
+- FreeNAS fully integrated with the domain, hosting all storage (SMB/CIFS, iSCSI, NFS)
+- A Kubernetes cluster with integrated authentication

+The details of the new network:

 - The domain: `home.funkhouse.rs`
 - DC hostname: `pharoah.home.funkhouse.rs`
 - DC static IP: `10.42.16.2/16`
+- The network: `10.42.0.0/16`

 The existing network uses a `dnsmasq` DNS server at 10.42.0.2.
 This will be deprecated after the domain is online.
 For the time, it will be the upstream DNS